bilbobx182/shopping/README.md

 - [x] Added last updated field to the UI.
 - [x] URL colour changed.
 - [x] Fixed the CSS.
+- [x] Added rendering of a CSV to see prices.

 ## Things I'd like to do !